-How’s The Customer Support?
+How's Their Customer Support?

 Honestly, Deadline Funnel has some of the best customer support I’ve ever experienced.
 If it’s after-hours, you can create a standard support ticket.
 However, during the day they’re available via chat, so you can ask questions and get direct answers.

-I’ve used their chat function way more than I thought I would, because I’ve had several specific questions that I couldn’t answer myself.
+I’ve used their chat function way more than I thought I would because I’ve had several specific questions that I couldn’t answer myself.
 Luckily, they haven’t gotten tired of me yet and have been helpful every time.

 I even had a problem where I couldn’t add the timer itself to my sales page, so I contacted them and they went ahead and added it for me.
 That was pretty nice of them.

-Deadline Funnel Pricing (It Pays for Itself)
+Deadline Funnel Pricing (It Easily Pays For Itself)